Valve Guitar Amp Models That Won’t Break The Bank

 The two channels i.e. Classic Gain and Ultra Gain give you some great tonal options and plenty of room to explore all facets of music.
 If you want traditional vintage tones, then the Classic gain is for you, however if you want to really add some power to your riffs the Ultra Gain can really kick your sound up a notch (or 10) providing bone crunching distortion.
 The master volume knob ensures you can get that driven valve sound at low volumes whilst Marshall’s very useful high/low Power Shift, allows you to change the output power and reduce it from 5 watts to 1 watt – perfect for practicing at home.
 It’s an all valve amplifier at a fraction of the cost.

-Here we have the very impressive Fender Bassbreaker 007 combo.
-Yes it’s small in size, but don’t think for a second that this thing won’t blow your windows out if you crank it.
-Packed with 12AX7 and EL84 tubes for a dynamic range of tone, a 10 inch celestion speaker and 7 watts of pure power, it’s capable of handling smaller sized venues, practice rooms or studio work with ease.
-Go from gorgeous crystal clear tones to humbucker style drive and use the treble boost switch with caution; this thing bites.
-Check out the full range here.
+Vox have a worthy reputation for building outstanding amps that deliver sparkling tones with classic crunch that offers the quintessential British rock tone.
+Here we have the very impressive Vox AC10C1.
+Yes, it’s small in size, but don’t think for a second that this thing won’t blow your windows out if you crank it.
+Packed with 12AX7 and EL84 tubes for a dynamic range of tone, a 10-inch Celestion speaker and 10 watts of pure power, it’s capable of handling smaller sized venues, practice rooms or studio work with ease.
+Go from gorgeous crystal-clear tones to humbucker style drive and use the treble boost switch with caution; this thing bites.

 If you’ve ever hankered after real valve amp tone, there’s never been a better time to get it…